 Control point 5.
 Biocompatibility

-BTI evaluates the biocompatibility and the cell viability of all the bars according to the Standard ISO 10993-5 Biological Evaluation of Medical Devices - Part 5 thus certifying the medical safety of the material used to manufacture implants and components.
+BTI evaluates the biocompatibility of the raw material according to the Standard ISO 10993-5 Biological Evaluation of Medical Devices - Part 5 thus certifying the medical safety of the material used to manufacture implants and components.

 BTI certified material

-Before accepting a titanium bar for use in the manufacture of implants, in addition to the compulsory dimension and structural checks, BTI carries out an exclusive biocompatibility evaluation.
+Before accepting a titanium bar for use in the manufacture of implants and components, in addition to the compulsory dimension and structural checks, BTI carries out an exclusive biocompatibility evaluation.
 Thus, BTI is the only implant manufacturer that ensures the material used is 100 % biocompatible and optimum for use in humans.
 In addition, this evaluation allows BTI to choose, from among all possible materials, the one that offers the best biological results.
 In this way, implants and BTI components are manufactured with the most favorable titanium for regeneration.

 From the Bar to the Implant